VoltLang/Website/doc/ideas.md

 Bitcast (aka recast)
 ---

 In both Volt and D cast is a semantical smart cast.
-But sometimes you just want to take the bits you have and changing the interpretation of them.
+But sometimes you just want to take the bits you have and change their interpretation.

 ```
-// Notice 32 vs 64 bits.
+// Note 32 vs 64 bits
 int foo = -1;
 long minusOne = cast(long)foo; // Sign extend.
 long uintMax = recast(long)foo; // No sign extend.